mopore/python_wheels_self-created/README.md

-Python 3.10 is not yet supported on Raspbian OS in the official repos.
+Python 3.10 is not yet supported on Raspberry Pi OS (former Raspbian OS) in the official repos.
 When upgraded manually by source the using some packages (e.g., NumPy and SciPy) are not yet available as binaries for ARM V7.